Blue growth boundaries in novel Baltic food webs

 Partners: Finland, Germany, Latvia, Poland, Sweden

-For more information visit the BONUS projects' website.
+For more information visit the BONUS BLUEWEBS' website and the BONUS projects' website.